awsdocs/amazon-forecast-developer-guide/doc_source/API_DescribePredictor.md

 Length Constraints: Maximum length of 256\.

  ** [TrainingParameters](#API_DescribePredictor_ResponseSyntax) **   <a name="forecast-DescribePredictor-response-TrainingParameters"></a>
 The default training parameters or overrides selected during model training\.
-If using the AutoML algorithm or if HPO is turned on while using the DeepAR\+ algorithms, the optimized values for the chosen hyperparameters are returned\.
+When running AutoML or choosing HPO with CNN\-QR or DeepAR\+, the optimized values for the chosen hyperparameters are returned\.
 For more information, see [Choosing an Amazon Forecast Algorithm](aws-forecast-choosing-recipes.md)\.
 Type: String to string map
+Map Entries: Minimum number of 0 items\.
+Maximum number of 100 items\.
 Key Length Constraints: Maximum length of 256\.
 Key Pattern: `^[a-zA-Z0-9\-\_\.\/\[\]\,\\]+$`
 Value Length Constraints: Maximum length of 256\.